Status and phase

 5.4 Laboratory Assessments

-Local laboratories will perform all clinical laboratory tests using standard procedures, and results will be provided to the investigator.
+Local laboratories will perform all clinical laboratory tests using standard procedures, and results will be provided to the Investigator.
 Abnormalities in clinical laboratory tests that lead to a change in subject management (e.g., dose modification, requirement for additional medication, treatment or monitoring) are considered clinically significant for the purposes of this study and will be recorded on the case report form (CRF).
 If laboratory values constitute part of an event that meets criteria defining it as serious, the event (and associated laboratory values) must be reported as a serious adverse event (SAE).
+Refer to Appendix D for details of laboratory tests for this study.

 5.5 Adverse Event Assessment